Andreas Skov Olsen

-Andreas Skov Olsen ([ˈskʌwˀ ˈoˀlsn̩]; born 29 December 1999) is a Danish professional footballer who plays as a winger or a right midfielder for Belgian Pro League side Club Brugge and the Denmark national team.
+Andreas Skov Olsen ([ˈskʌwˀ ˈoˀlsn̩]; born 29 December 1999) is a Danish professional footballer who plays as a right winger for Bundesliga club VfL Wolfsburg and the Denmark national team.

 Youth career

 Olsen started his career at local club, ASGI from Alsønderup, outside of Hillerød, but later joined the FC Nordsjælland at the age of 12.

 Club career

 Nordsjælland

 Already at the age of 17, Olsen was called up by the coach of the Danish national under-21 football team, to replace an injured Kasper Junker in June 2017.
 He then got his debut for the U21 national team in a game against Sweden U21.

 The winger got his first senior call up on 17 July 2017, where he sat on the bench for the whole game against OB.
 He was also with the first team squad in Sweden in the summer 2017, where he played a in a friendly match.

 Olsen got his debut for FC Nordsjælland on 23 July 2017 at the age of 17.
 He started on the bench, but replaced Emiliano Marcondes in the 95th minute in a 3–2 victory against Brøndby IF in the Danish Superliga.
 Few days later, he played 72 minutes in a Danish Cup game against amateur side Vejgaard B, where he both scored and assisted a goal.

 On 12 July 2018, Olsen scored his first European goal in a Europa League Qualifier against Cliftonville.

 Olsen was officially promoted to the first team squad from the summer 2018.
 Olsen had a turbulent first half season in the Danish Superliga scoring 11 goals despite his young age.
 He ended the season scoring 22 league goals.